 John Pitcairn, Raymond’s father and founder of PPG Industries, started the acquisition of a vast collection of ancient art in the late 19th century as part of his philanthropic support for the Academy of the New Church.
 John had constructed his own mansion, Cairnwood, in the early 1890’s, but of greater significance was his funding of the Bryn Athyn Cathedral.

-1928 marks the completion of the Cathedral – although work continues in perpetuity – and the beginning of construction on Glencairn.
+1928 marks the dedication of the Cathedral – although work continues in perpetuity according to the Pitcairn trust – and the beginning of construction on Glencairn.
 The story goes that Raymond was unhappy that the cathedral project was concluding so he decided to continue the process, and the life of the artisan village, by constructing his own castle.
-Glencairn would rise 9 storeys tall, incorporate within its interior some of the greatest treasures of the old world while reviving such crafts as exquisite Byzantine mosaics.
-It would take eleven years to complete, 1928-1939.
+Glencairn would rise nine stories, and the 42,000 square foot palace would incorporate within its interior some of the greatest treasures of the ancient and medieval world while reviving such crafts as exquisite Byzantine mosaics.
+It would take eleven years to complete – 1928-1939.

 Christmas transcends history which makes viewing, and discovering, the holiday through the “eyes” of Philadelphia’s historic houses all the more interesting.